In celebration of Women’s History Month: The strength of a Sergeant

 |0

-This work, In celebration of Women’s History Month: The strength of a Sergeant [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, In celebration of Women’s History Month: The strength of a Sergeant, by Cheryl Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT